Neuroscience

-The concentrations in behavioral neuroscience and neuroscience offer a wide variety of approaches and methods for studying the relationship between the nervous system and behavior.
+A concentration in neuroscience offers a wide variety of approaches and methods for studying the relationship between the nervous system and behavior.

 Program Overview

-UConn graduate students earning a Ph.D. in psychological sciences can choose a concentration in either behavioral neuroscience or neuroscience.
-Both concentrations are subfields of the behavioral neuroscience program—one of several research divisions in the Department of Psychological Sciences.
+UConn graduate students earning a Ph.D. in psychological sciences can choose a concentration in Neuroscience, offered through the Department of Psychological Sciences.

-Through these concentrations, students learn about a wide variety of techniques and approaches to studying the relationship between the nervous system and behavior.
-A special emphasis of these programs is on electrophysiological and neurochemical analyses of sensory, motor, motivational, and cognitive processes organized within the mammalian telencephalic forebrain (e.g. neocortex, entorhinal cortex, hippocampus, thalamus and basal ganglia).
+This concentration provides students with a comprehensive foundation in the methods and principles used to study the relationship between the nervous system and behavior.
+The program emphasizes electrophysiological and neurochemical analyses of sensory, motor, motivational, and cognitive processes organized within the mammalian telencephalic forebrain (e.g., neocortex, entorhinal cortex, hippocampus, thalamus, and basal ganglia).

 Research